Partnership spotlight archive

 Hubble Traveling Exhibit

-The Aerospace Museum of California, in partnership with SMUD’s Sustainable Communities initiative, is currently displaying the Hubble Traveling Exhibit, an immersive experience that allows visitors to interact with a replica of NASA’s Hubble Telescope.
+The Aerospace Museum of California, in partnership with SMUD’s Sustainable Communities program, is currently displaying the Hubble Traveling Exhibit, an immersive experience that allows visitors to interact with a replica of NASA’s Hubble Telescope.

 Reach for the Stars Academy

 SMUD partnered with the Reach for the Stars Academy in Oak Park to help prepare 7th grade students for careers in science, technology, engineering and mathematics (STEM).
-Our Sustainable Communities initiative funded the program, developed STEM specific curriculum support and provided mentors, speakers and a tour of an active construction site.
+Our Sustainable Communities program funded the program, developed STEM specific curriculum support and provided mentors, speakers and a tour of an active construction site.

 City of Refuge

 City of Refuge is a Sacramento nonprofit whose goal is to “bring hope to those who need it the most” through housing programs for low-income women and their children.
-With the needs for their services growing, the nonprofit is partnering with our Sustainable Communities initiative to help turn an empty lot into a new three-story building that will provide shelter for an additional 28 families.
+With the needs for their services growing, the nonprofit is partnering with our Sustainable Communities program to help turn an empty lot into a new three-story building that will provide shelter for an additional 28 families.

 Single Mom Strong

-After seeing a greater need to help single mothers and their children in the Sacramento area, Single Mom Strong partnered with SMUD’s Sustainable Communities initiative to build their first Empowerment Center.
+After seeing a greater need to help single mothers and their children in the Sacramento area, Single Mom Strong partnered with SMUD’s Sustainable Communities program to build their first Empowerment Center.
 The Center has a tech lounge, childcare center and more, and also promotes our low-income discount programs to mothers.